Bradley and I took our first proper road trip back in 2016 and it was far more epic than we ever could have imagined!

 It’s simply not possible to truly explore the true beauty of the Lofoten Islands unless you have your own vehicle.

-Wild camping is legal in Norway, so if you’ve got a campervan or a tent, you’ll get some amazing spots.
+Wild camping is legal in Norway, so if you can hire a campervan in Norway, or instead brave a tent, you’ll get some amazing spots.

 One of my favourite things about a road trip here was just the stunning views that surrounded you all day every day.